 The severity of the pain is often unrelated to the extent of physical damage.

-Muscle spasm from a simple back strain can cause excruciating low back pain that can make it difficult to walk or even stand, whereas a large herniated disc or completely degenerated disc can be completely painless.
+Muscle spasms from a simple back strain can cause excruciating low back pain that can make it difficult to walk or even stand, whereas a large herniated disc or completely degenerated disc can be completely painless.

 The causes of lower back pain can be very complex, and there are many structures in the lower back that can cause pain.
 The following parts of spinal anatomy can cause pain:

 It is important to note that many types of lower back pain have no known anatomical cause, but the pain is still real and needs to be treated.
-However, usually lower back pain can be linked to a general cause (such as muscle strain) or a specific and diagnosable condition (such as degenerative disc disease or a herniated disc).
+However, usually, lower back pain can be linked to a general cause (such as muscle strain) or a specific and diagnosable condition (such as degenerative disc disease or a herniated disc).